Fast general two- and three-body interatomic potential

 $\text{Rand}_{\alpha}$ - MD cells illustrate the errors on MD of the potentials trained on $\text{Rand}_{\alpha}$.
-In case of energies these cells illustrate the errors after additive constant adjusting.
-Indeed, initially there is a constant systematic error, see Fig. \ref{fig:eq_md_performance}.
-It originates from both disrepancy between \textit{ab initio} calculations and intrinsic error of the potential.
-In case of different datasets, namely $\text{Rand}$ and MD, \textit{ab initio} calculations were performed with different parameters which led to different ground state energies in both cases.
-Also, the potential itself predicts the ground state energy not absolutely correct.
-While contributing relatively small part to the $\text{Rand}_\alpha$--$\text{Rand}_\beta$ errors, this makes a noticiable contribution in case of $\text{Rand}_\alpha$--MD because the variability in the $\text{Rand}_{\alpha}$ datasets is much greater than in the MD, see Table \ref{table:Al_datasets}.
+In the case of energies, these cells illustrate the errors after additive constant adjusting.
+Indeed, initially, there is a constant systematic error, see Fig. \ref{fig:eq_md_performance}.
+It originates from both discrepancy between \textit{ab initio} calculations and intrinsic error of the potential.
+In the case of different datasets, namely $\text{Rand}$ and MD, \textit{ab initio} calculations were performed with different parameters, which led to different ground state energies in both cases.
+Also, the potential itself predicts the ground state energy is not absolutely correct.
+While contributing a relatively small part to the $\text{Rand}_\alpha$--$\text{Rand}_\beta$ errors, this makes a noticeable contribution in the case of $\text{Rand}_\alpha$--MD because the variability in the $\text{Rand}_{\alpha}$ datasets is much greater than in the MD, see Table \ref{table:Al_datasets}.

-Left subcell of MD--MD in the Table \ref{table:performance_on_energies} illustrates the "interpolation" error, when the error is measured in cross-validation cycle with random partitions, while right subcell illustrates the "extrapolation" error, when potential is trained on the first third of the timeline of molecular dynamics and tested on the last.
+The left subcell of MD--MD in Table \ref{table:performance_on_energies} illustrates the "interpolation" error when the error is measured in a cross-validation cycle with random partitions, while the right subcell illustrates the "extrapolation" error when potential is trained on the first third of the timeline of molecular dynamics and tested on the last.

 Thus, all errors presented in Tables \ref{table:performance_on_energies} and \ref{table:performance_on_forces} are measured on test samples.